 For the rest of his life, Harding's career was centered in Boston, although he made his home in Springfield, Massachusetts, beginning in 1830.
 He became an important and visible force in the Boston art world, largely through his ownership of a studio building that was the site of many important exhibitions.
 Much of each year was also spent on the road, executing portraits in New York, Louisiana, Kentucky, and points in between.
 In all, he is thought to have painted over 1000 portraits.
 After the death of his wife in 1845, he made a second, nine-month visit to Europe.
 Thereafter he painted less, though never giving up his brushes entirely.
 His interests late in life gravitated toward landscape architecture and fishing.
 He died in Boston in 1866.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dunlap, William.
 A History of the Rise and Progress of the Arts of Design in the United States.
 2 vols.
 1834: 2:289-295.